elmol/zk-proof-of-humanity-vote/step-by-step-guide.md

 }
 ```

-- Run `yarn wagmi generate` on `apps/web-app/` to generate access to the contract.
+- Run `yarn wagmi generate` on `apps/web-app/` to generate access to the hardcoded contract address.

 ## Installing the ZK-POH Widget Library

-With the initial configuration and template up and running, it's time to install and configure the ZK-POH Widget Library to enable private voting using the ZK Proof of Humanity protocol.
+With the initial configuration done, it's time to install and configure the ZK-POH Widget Library to enable private voting using the ZK Proof of Humanity protocol.
 Follow the steps below to install the necessary dependencies and the latest version of the library:

 ### Dependency Installation